lostechies/blog/_derickbailey/2011-09-03-custom-jasmine-matchers-for-clarity-in-testing-backbone-js-models.md

 In the process of writing up specs for the image navigation, I found myself repeating a few lines of code in each of them to check the index of the currently selected image.

-[gist id=1191641 file=1-no-custom-matcher.js]
+{% gist 1191641 1-no-custom-matcher.js %}

 Lines 7, 8 and 9 of this gist show what I was doing to check the index of the selected image against what I expected.
 This code works and it got me through my first set of tests.
 I quickly got tired of writing the same lines of code for every test while only varying the actual and expected indexes, though.

 In addition to the duplicated code, a failing test (when the index was not what I expected) would produce an error message like &#8220;Expected 0 to 1&#8221;.
 This is not terribly informative&#8230; what do &#8220;0&#8221; and &#8220;1&#8221; mean?
 If I wasn&#8217;t in the code already working with it, I&#8217;d have to go examine the failing code to be able to answer that.